easy-swoole/doc-old/Manual/3.x/En/BaseUsage/Console/Introduction.md

-#EasySwoole CONSOLE component
+# EasySwoole CONSOLE Component

-EasySwoole provides the console console component.
-When the project is running, it can communicate with the server through commands and services, view the running status of the server, and push the running logic in real time.
+EasySwoole provides the console component which can communicate with the server through commands and services, view the running status of the server, and push the running logic in real time when the project is running.

 ## Configuration
 Enable the console component function with the following configuration